About COP23 – Bonn 2017

 At COP21, held in Paris in November-December 2015, the parties negotiated what is known as the Paris Agreement, which established specific actions and targets for reducing greenhouse gases emissions, mitigating and adapting to the effects of climate change, and financing mitigation and adaptation efforts in developing countries.
 The agreement took effect nearly a year later.
 Signatory countries agreed to work to limit global temperature rise to below 2 degrees Celsius and to make strong efforts to keep the rise to 1.5 degrees Celsius.
 The Paris Agreement is especially significant because it is a legally binding agreement.

 Fiji is presiding over COP23 in Bonn with the support of the government of Germany.
-The conference is expected to draw nearly 50,000 participants from government, intergovernmental organisations, UN agencies, NGOs and civil society, including some 30,000 official delegates.
+COP23 will take place in Bonn, Germany, from 6-17 November.

 COP23 in Bonn: Setting the Rules of the Climate Game

 Organised by the UNSSC Knowledge Centre for Sustainable Development in partnership with UN Climate Change, a SD Talks Special Series on Climate Action webinar on the topic ‘COP23 in Bonn: Setting the Rules of the Climate Game’ took place on 27 September 2017.
 This webinar explained the milestones and key challenges that lie ahead of COP23.